Robert Day Scholars Staff

+As the Director of the Robert Day Scholars Program and Scholar Communities, Amy oversees the day-to-day activities of the program, which include career services functions, curricular programming, and alumni relations.
+In her role, Amy works closely with current students to provide them with personal and professional development opportunities and connects them with resources to support their growth.
+She also works closely with alumni and parents of CMC to identify opportunities that help them connect with students and strengthen relationships on and off campus.
 Amy is originally from San Luis Obispo, California.
 She graduated from CMC in 2011 with a dual degree in history and international relations.
-After graduation, Amy joined Team For America and moved to New Orleans, Louisiana.
+After graduation, Amy joined Teach For America and moved to New Orleans, Louisiana.
 She taught kindergarten for 3 years at Sylvanie Williams College Prep and then coordinated intervention efforts school-wide for 2 years.
 Following that, Amy served as the Operations Manager for Crocker College Prep, working with 550 students and 75 staff members.
 After moving back to California, she coordinated on-campus recruitment for Teach For America at many Southern California colleges, including CMC.
-Amy is thrilled to be back home at CMC, working closely with current Robert Day School Scholars, alumni, and employers.
 In her spare time, Amy loves to eat, cook, and be outside.